 Vikram Balagopal on Creating Graphic Novels

-Author of Graphic novel series SIMIAN talks about the art & craft of creating a graphic novel.
+The author of Graphic novel series SIMIAN, Vikram Balagopal talks about the art & craft of creating a graphic novel.

-I was born and brought up in Kerala.
+Vikram Balagopal: I was born and brought up in Kerala.
 An avid sketcher from the start, I began writing poems and short stories when I was nine and discovered cinema soon after.
-I studied film-making at the NYFA (New York Film Academy) and returned to work in India with various filmmakers.
+I studied filmmaking at the NYFA (New York Film Academy) and returned to work in India with various filmmakers.
 One of my screenplays, “Sentinel Rock”, was chosen by Mira Nair for her Maisha Screenwriter’s Lab in 2006.
-Currently, I am based in Delhi and, bringing together my three passions of writing, visualizing and drawing, I am working on the third instalment of my graphic novel trilogy SIMIAN.
+Currently, I am based in Delhi and, bringing together my three passions of writing, visualizing and drawing, I am working on the third installment of my graphic novel trilogy SIMIAN.

 Why did you choose graphic novel as a medium for your novel?

 The Ramayana and the Mahabharata have lived more as images in my imagination, from the days my grandmother used to tell me the stories at bedtime.
 So, when I sat down with this story, there was no question in my mind that I would have to find a way to tell it involving images.
 I think visually, so it was more straightforward for me to translate my thoughts into a graphic novel.

 What is the basic difference between a comic and a graphic novel?